rambasnet/DevEnvSetup/VSCode/VSCode-Git-README.md

 ![CLI Git](Git-CLI.png)

-- confrim the remote repository on GitHub is uptodate
+- verify the remote repository on GitHub is uptodate